The Singapore Exchange Securities Trading Limited (SGX-ST) is currently the only approved securities exchange in Singapore.

 - a prospectus containing the prescribed information under the SFA and regulations thereunder, and the Listing Rules;

-- in the case of a Mainboard Listing, a product highlights sheet;
+- a product highlights sheet;

 - an underwriting agreement to be entered into between the issuer, the underwriter or underwriters, and the selling shareholders or unitholders (other than the issuer), if any;